dwar42vo/basic-scanlator/README.md

 # Introduction

-A basic bash script that extracts raw text using Google Vision API from a list of manga or webtoon JPG images, translates the extracted raw text using Google Translate API or Deepl Translate API and typesets the result onto the images.
+A basic bash script that extracts raw text using Google Vision API from a list of manga or webtoon images, translates the extracted raw text using Google Translate API or Deepl Translate API and typesets the result onto the images.

 This script is meant to be run on Windows 10's WSL 1 with Ubuntu 18.04 or 20.04 (also works on WSL 2) installed, the latest Cygwin or on the latest MobaXterm.
 It can also be run on Linux distros with a few minor code changes.
 The API keys are not provided; you must obtain them yourself by creating free Google Cloud and Deepl accounts.